 Where Does the Location Come From?

 Geofencing has two location components - the location of the venue (points of interest) or area that is fenced, and the location of the device that interacts with the fence.
-The location of the fence is generally created in a GIS system - think ESRI or Pitney Bowes.
+The location of the fence is generally created in a GIS system.
 The finer the resolution and precision of the fence itself, the more accurate and useful the data.

 Device location comes from the mobile device itself.
 Mobile phones can typically calculate their own location using some combination of GPS, Wi-Fi, Beacon or Cell location.
 Skyhook’s Precision Location system is used to calculate location by many applications, along with other positioning systems.